unixorn/awesome-zsh-plugins/README.md

 - [prompt-generator](https://github.com/the10thWiz/zsh-prompt-generator) - Generates custom themes.
 Some generated themes require powerline-compatible fonts.
 - [proxy-plugin](https://github.com/escalate/oh-my-zsh-proxy-plugin) - Quickly enable and disable proxy shell environment settings.
 - [proxy](https://github.com/SukkaW/zsh-proxy) - Configure proxy settings for some package managers and software.
-- [pseudo-projectile](https://github.com/git-girl/pseudo-projectile-plugin/) - Like `projectile` in emacs?
-This adds similar functionality to your ZSH environment by opening `fzf`-selected paths in `nvim`.
-Deprecated by author.
 - [psgrep](https://github.com/voidzero/omz-plugin-psgrep/) - Makes `ps grep` hide its own process from the results of a `ps aux | grep`.
 - [purge-history-secrets](https://github.com/jotasixto/purge-history-secrets) - Uses [gitleaks](https://github.com/gitleaks/gitleaks) to periodically scan your ZSH history for secrets and purge them if found.
 Requires [jq](https://jqlang.github.io/jq/).
 - [pwp](https://github.com/ttkalcevic/pwp) - Provides a convenient way to display the present working path in the terminal prompt and lists the current working directory along with its parent directories.
 Additionally, it includes a custom command .. to navigate to parent directories easily.